wrey75/concerto/src/Database/README.md

 hold the connection to the database.

-## DBEntity
+## DBEntity & DBColumn

-This class provides an entity storage.
+This class DBEntity provides an entity description made of DBColumns.
+You just have to provide the SQL table name and the column names.

+## DAO (Data Access Object)

+The DAO object is used to manipulate the entities.
+Basically, it can insert, update, delete and requests the entities.